Laserspyy/BouncingSquare/README.md

 How to use the program:

-Step 1: Put the .py file in a folder
+Step 1: Clone this repository

 Step 2: Open a command prompt in the folder by typing "cmd" in the file path place